Kavanna History, Family Crest & Coats of Arms

 Irish names were rarely spelled consistently in the Middle Ages.
 Spelling variations of the name Kavanna dating from that time include Cavanagh, Kavanagh, Kavanah, Cavanaugh, Keevan, Cavanaw, Kavanaw, Cavenaugh, Cavanough, Cavaneagh, Cavana, Cavena, Cavinaugh, Kavina, Kavena, Kavanaugh, Cavanach, Kavanach, Cabenagh, O'Cavanagh, O'Kavanagh, Keaveney, Geaveney, M'Cavanna and many more.

 Early Notables of the Kavanna family (pre 1700)

-, also known as Kit Cavanagh and Mother Ross was a...
-Another 26 words (2 lines of text) are included under the topic Early Kavanna Notables in all our PDF Extended History products and printed products wherever possible.
+Another 141 words (10 lines of text) are included under the topic Early Kavanna Notables in all our PDF Extended History products and printed products wherever possible.